Fruittips/Casserole/utils/cht/README.md

 	// Identify which node is responsible for this data tuple nodeId := table.GetNode(key)

-}
+	// Identify which nodes are responsible for this data tuple nodeIds := table.GetNodes(key, 2) // This returns TWO node IDs -- main node and 1 replica node }
 ```
 - Note that the actual node ID returned could vary, based on the `defaultSeed` value set in `cht.go`.